-- Then if you want to refresh your feeds automatically, you will have to enable it from Settings/Update.
-You can also select the update interval and if you want the exact time the update will occur (ie: If like me, you want to update your feeds before waking up, you can enable Automatic Update at 6:00am every 24 hours)
+- Then if you want the app to automatically retrieve new episodes, you will have to go into Settings/Update/Automatic Update.
+You will have to select both the refresh rate and the time of the refresh (ie: If like me, you want to update your feeds before waking up, you can enable Automatic Update at 6:00am every 24 hours)

 - Then you can enable Automatic Download of new episodes.
-It means that every time a new episode is detected during a feed update, it will be automatically downloaded.
-This setting will apply to every podcasts, so be careful because it might use a lot of storage.
+It means that every time a new episode is retrieved by the app, it will be automatically downloaded.
+This setting will apply to every podcast, so be careful because it might use a lot of storage.
 If you prefer, you can enable this setting per podcast (see below).
 To enable this feature go into Settings/Download

-- By default, downloaded content will be stored in the internal memory.
-If you want it to be stored on your SD card or in the folder of your choice, you can do so by selecting a new Storage folder (Settings/Download)
+- By default, downloaded content will be stored in the device internal memory.
+If you want it to be stored on your SD card or in the folder of your choice, you can do so by selecting a new Storage folder (Settings/Download/Storage folder)

 - If you want, downloaded episodes can be automatically added to the playlist.
 To do so, enable Settings/PlayList/Automatic PlayList.

-- If you want episodes to be automatically removed from the playlist once you have finished listening to them, please enable Settings/PlayList/Automatic Dequeue
+- If you want episodes to be automatically removed from the playlist once they have been fully listened to, please enable Settings/PlayList/Automatic Dequeue

-- If you want episodes to be automatically deleted once you have finished listening to them, please enable Settings/Automatic cleanup/Once listened to
+- If you want downloaded files to be automatically deleted once they have been fully listened to, please enable Settings/Automatic cleanup/After playback

 Setting up the app might take some time, but once you're done, if like me you enabled every automatic behavior, the app will manage almost everything on its own.
 Every morning my feeds are updated before I wake up.
 New episodes are automatically downloaded and added to the PlayList.
 So I just have to take my phone, open the Playlist, sort the episodes depending on my mood and press play.
 The episodes will be played, then once finished they will be deleted and the player will start playing the next one.

-Since v3.14 you can also use the app 'Continuous Playback' feature it order to play multiple episodes of the same podcast without having to handle the playlist manually.
+You can also use the app 'Continuous Playback' feature in order to play multiple episodes of the same podcast without having to handle the playlist manually.
 This feature needs to be enabled first in Settings/Playlist/Continuous playback.
 You will find a lot of information about this feature here.

 Feel free to take a look at the other settings I didn't mention here.
-If you have questions and/or suggestions, please contact me (Settings/Contacts)
+If you have questions and/or suggestions, please contact me (Settings/Feedback)

 There's a small presentation of the app on YouTube that might help figure out how to subscribe and start playing podcasts (video)